Wakefield, Edward Gibbon

 His only son, Edward Jerningham Wakefield (1820–1879), settler in New Zealand, was born on 25 June 1820 in London.
 He received an unorthodox education, partly on the continent, partly in Newgate prison, and partly at Bruce Castle School, Tottenham.
 The castle curriculum was unusual in its emphasis on science and mathematics and its provision of a measure of student self-government.
 He attended King's College, London, 1836–8, before travelling, as his father's secretary, to Canada.
 The next year he sailed with his uncle to New Zealand to establish the Wakefield colony and remained there until reprimanded by Governor Fitzroy in 1844.
 According to his critics, most of his time had been spent in debauchery.
 His diary of these years, Adventure in New Zealand, and the accompanying Illustrations were published in 1845, timed to coincide with the New Zealand Company's campaign against the Colonial Office.
 It is well written and offers perceptive commentary on the flora and fauna of the islands as well as the Maori.
 The observations on the settlers and government are, as might be expected, heavily biased.
 Four years later he again departed for New Zealand with the Canterbury settlers, leaving behind large debts.
 The political contributions of this intelligent but unstable man were few: he was elected for a Canterbury constituency in 1854 and was member of the executive council from August to September of that year, being elected again to the house of representatives in 1876.
 He married Ellen Roe, the daughter of a Wellington printer, on 3 October 1863, and had three daughters.
-Alcoholism destroyed the marriage and he died in distressed circumstances on 3 March 1879.
+His alcoholism destroyed the marriage and he died in distressed circumstances on 3 March 1879.

 - P. Bloomfield, Edward Gibbon Wakefield: builder of the British Commonwealth (1961)